WilliamMerino/Bank-Loan-Recommendation-Tool/README.md

 we have also decided to clean the data related to the purpose of the loan to only include - car, house, and educational the ones we have decided to delete include - credit card, debt consolidation, home improvement, major purchase, medical, moving, other, renewable energy, small business, vacation, and wedding the data is now reflecting those that either rent, own, or have a mortgage which have all applied for loans for car, house, and educational

+Data from the excel sheet was cleaned up for program readability.
+This was done after many coding inputs were not able to formulate in a equation that was supposed to be handled.
+So we went back to the excel and noticed many inconsistencies.
+For example for terms we had "32 months" this was changed to just "60" since we know this variable is the term_length.
+Another problem was that for the amount of income some were not rounded to a whole number.
+So we went through and ensured they were. lastly for the purpose column they were all capitalized so it was corrected to changing everything into lowercase.
+Once again this was all done to help with consistency and readability for the program.
 <<<<<<< HEAD
 ## Run